P-Roq/fast_api_project/README.md

 ## Usage

+Note: the original (unhashed) passwords and usernames (emails) that are used as credentials to login as a user can be found in '/data_sets/user_credentials.csv'.

 Examples of HTTP requests endpoints and purposes:

-- Create/post a user's session: "localhost:[port]/login"
+- Create/post a user's session: "localhost:8000/login"

-- Get user information by user ID; e.g. get user 1 : "localhost:[port]/users/id/1"
+- Get user information by user via
+    - ID, e.g. get user with ID 1 : "localhost:8000/users/id/1"
-- Get user information by user name; e.g. get user Kim Kent : "localhost:[port]/users/name/kim_kent"
+- Name, e.g. get user Kim Kent : "localhost:8000/users/name/kim_kent"
+- Replace users info with a PUT request: "localhost:8000/users/id/1"
 - Delete user via, e.g.:
-    - ID: "localhost:[port]/users/id/1"
+    - ID: "localhost:8000/users/id/1"
-    - Name:  "localhost:[port]/users/name/kim_kent"
+    - Name:  "localhost:8000/users/name/kim_kent"

-- Get users posts: "localhost:[port]/posts/my_posts"
+- Get users posts: "localhost:8000/posts/my_posts"
-- Get any post by its ID; e.g. get post 1: "localhost:[port]/posts/1"
+- Get any post by its ID; e.g. get post 1: "localhost:8000/posts/1"
+- Update a user's post with a PATCH request: "localhost:8000/posts/1"
-- Post a post: "localhost:[port]/posts"
+- Post a post: "localhost:8000/posts"

-- Get user's social groups that he/she is member or admin of:  "localhost:[port]/social_groups/my_social_groups"
+- Get user's social groups that he/she is a member or admin of:  "localhost:8000/social_groups/my_social_groups"
-- Create/post a social group (only for logged in users): "localhost:[port]/social_groups"
+- Create/post a social group (only for logged in users): "localhost:8000/social_groups"

-- Post a upvote or a downvote: "localhost:[port]/votes"
+- Post an upvote or a downvote: "localhost:8000/votes"

 ## API Documentation

 Fast API / OpenAPI generates two different interactive API documentation UI versions that can be accessed via the following end points (change port according to the one set in the .env file):

-- Swagger UI: `localhost:[port]/docs`
+- Swagger UI: `localhost:8000/docs`
-- ReDoc UI: `localhost:[port]/redoc`
+- ReDoc UI: `localhost:8000/redoc`

 ## License